Courses

 Lecture (3 ECTS points; open to BA and MA students)

-• Lectures provide an overview of the history of theatre and dance in Europe, an in-depth study of historical and theoretical topics and an overview of the aesthetics of contemporary theatre and dance.
-The coursework completed in lectures is assessed and graded by written examination.
-Introductory lectures held in parallel with the core modules will be graded within the module.
-Lectures are open to BA and MA students of all semesters and earn 3 ECTS points.
+• The lectures provide an overview of the history of theater and dance in Europe, an in-depth examination of historical and theoretical topics, and an overview of the aesthetics of contemporary theater and dance.
+The work completed in the lectures is usually assessed and graded by means of written examinations.
+Lectures (apart from the introductory lecture, which is aimed at BA students in their first semesters) are open to BA and MA students in all semesters and are worth 3 ECTS credits.

 BA seminar (5 ECTS points; only open to BA students)

-• BA seminars focus on specific topics to illustrate aesthetics, methods and working practices in theatre and dance.
-All BA seminars are graded with at least one credited assignment.
-Over the BA program, several papers (20,000-25,000 characters, incl. spaces) must be written in seminars (major: 5 papers, minor: 3 papers, minor mini: 1 paper).
+• BA seminars use specific topics to explore exemplary aesthetics, methods, and working practices in the fields of theater and dance.
+In all BA seminars, at least one piece of student work that is decisive for credit is graded.
+During the BA program, several short papers (20,000-25,000 characters, including spaces) are written in seminars (120 ECTS: 4 papers, 60 ECTS: 2 papers, 30 ECTS: 1 paper).

 MA/BA seminar (5 ECTS for BA students, 6 ECTS for MA students).